 Daniel Larison:

 Romney has made many foreign policy blunders before now, but this is the only one that has provoked such swift, harsh, and near-unanimous criticism.
 The most incredible part is that all of this has been self-inflicted.
 Romney and his campaign volunteered for this by inserting themselves into the story.
 If it were simply the other campaign or Democratic partisans that were hammering Romney on this, it wouldn’t be any different from previous mistakes, but the backlash hasn’t been limited to his partisan foes.
-The dishonesty of the original Romney statement and the gall of his press conference this morning have combined to create serious doubts about his judgment and to confirm the impression that there are no limits to his opportunism.
+The dishonesty of the original Romney statement and the gall of his press conference this morning have combined to create serious doubts about his judgment and to confirm the impression that there are no limits to his opportunism.--and--

 At the same time, Romney’s blunder could have been made by almost any leading national Republican today, because the blunder was rooted in an understanding of Obama’s foreign policy that relies heavily on things that have been grossly distorted or simply made up.
 Similarly, Republican hawks have developed an allergy to substantive policy arguments, preferring to fall back on talking points that were designed to win news cycles rather than reasoned arguments.
 Once one accepts the reality of the non-existent “apology tour,” providing supporting evidence for other charges would seem redundant and pointless.
 One of the things that has distinguished Romney’s foreign policy arguments is their relentless hostility to inconvenient empirical evidence.
 Contrary evidence is simply waved away, and facts are twisted or invented to fit a predetermined conclusion.
 This has usually involved making untrue claims about policies few people pay close attention to, but this week the gap between Romney’s foreign policy vision and reality was held up for intense scrutiny for all to see.